We have updated this page January 2021 following the recent updated national lockdown guidance from the Government.

 - Sign up and create an account on the Gov.uk website

 - You will need make an initial appointment which will be over the phone due to the current lockdown situation.
-If you cannot get through on the phone then write a note on your journal in your Universal Credit account with your contact number advising that you need to make this appointment
+If you cannot get through on the phone then write a note on your journal in your Universal Credit account.
+You must include your contact number and advise that you need to make this appointment

 - If you have been receiving Tax Credits whilst working, then your Tax Credits will stop as UC replaces tax credits

-- As Universal Credit also replaces Housing Benefit, any help with your housing costs is paid to you as part of the monthly award and you need to pay your landlord.
+- Universal Credit also replaces Housing Benefit.
+You will be paid help with your housing costs as part of the monthly award and you need to pay your landlord.
 Speak to your Rent Management Officer if you have any questions

-- Council Tax support needs to be claimed separately to Universal Credit.
+- You need to claim Council Tax support separately to Universal Credit.
 You can make a claim on the Council's Council Tax Support pages.
 If you have difficulties online, then you can ring 0300 1234 121

 If you have any questions, then your Universal Credit work coaches are there to help.
-You can message them on your online journals, or if you ring from the telephone number on your claim then you should get through to the local UC Service Centre.
-Alternatively, for general information you can contact your Cornwall Housing Inclusion Advisor.
+You can message them on your online journals.
+If you ring the telephone number on your claim, then you should get through to the local UC Service Centre.
+Or, for general information you can contact your Cornwall Housing Inclusion Advisor.
 The Inclusion Advisors do try and make contact with all tenants who make a Universal Credit claim.

 I’m on a court order what should I do?